rapidsai/cuml/wiki/python/ESTIMATOR_GUIDE.md

       ...
 ```

-This gives the developer full control over which attributes are arrays and the name for the array-like attribute.
-Array-like attribute **no longer need to follow specific naming conventions** and developers can use any name, assuming it follows the SkLearn attribute naming guidelines and python standards for public/private attributes.
+This gives the developer full control over which attributes are arrays and the name for the array-like attribute (something that was not true before `0.17`).

 #### Working with `CumlArrayDescriptor`